CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 rUnit : (p : x ≡ y) → p ≡ p ∙ refl
 rUnit p i j = compPath-filler p refl i j
 ```

+Proving `rUnit`{.Agda} should make it clear why we oriented
+`compPath-filler`{.Agda} the way we did: when proving an identity involving
+paths, we are constructing a square whose top and bottom are refl.
+When the
+right hand side of the identity is a composite, it is useful to have our filler
+oriented so that the composite is also on the right hand side.

 To cancel on the left we have to build another cube.